 7 key questions about owning bonds today

-Over the past five years, bond yields have made a round trip, falling to record lows during the pandemic and then rebounding with the strong economic recovery.
-More recently, inflation has forced the Bank of Canada and other central banks to tighten policy aggressively, pushing yields higher.
+Over the past five years, bond yields have made a round trip, falling to record lows during the COVID-19 pandemic and then rebounding with the strong economic recovery.
+Elevated inflation forced the Bank of Canada (BoC) and other central banks to tighten policy aggressively in 2022 & 2023.
+With inflation moderating, the BoC has begun lowering rates to normalize policy, with several global central banks following suit.

-Despite the challenging environment, we believe this adjustment in yields has created opportunities for long-term investors.
-Investment Grade bonds can still offer valuable income and diversification benefits within a balanced portfolio.
+Despite the challenging environment over the past several years, we believe this adjustment in yields has created opportunities for longterm investors.
+High-quality bonds can still offer valuable income and diversification benefits within a balanced portfolio.

 Let’s revisit the case for bonds with some perspective on seven key questions: